li-boxuan/tutoria/README.md

 ## News

-- [Fixed] Balance checking with commisssions.
+- [Fixed] Balance checking with commissions.

-- [Fixed] Newly created Tutors with *no* reviews have a default rating of 0 instead of 5, and the rating is hidden until at least 3 reviews are submitted.
+- [Fixed] Newly created Tutors with *no* reviews have a default rating of 0 instead of 5, and the rating is hidden until at least 3 reviews are submitted

 ## Features